 At Marmot Tours we very much try to share the achivement of pulling off a good trip as we know the effort and attention to detail that goes into it.
 We value your input into how things are run and your feedback on how things could be improved.

 Your role could take you to the Pyrenees, the Alps, Corsica, the Dolomites or the Picos.
 Where we send you will be related to your experience, your availability and your language skills but we aim to make your individual season with Marmot Tours as varied as possible.

-If you think you have what it takes to be a Marmot Tours leader then please don’t hesitate to get in touch with us and send in your CV or a summary of your experience.
-We are able to guarentee our departures so there is no risk of cancelled work.
-The flip side of that is that we expect commitment to a trip once it has all been agreed.
+If you think you have what it takes to be a Marmot Tours leader then please don’t hesitate to get in touch with Graham Lee on [email protected] and send in your CV or a summary of your experience.